thelarz/MvcRouteFlow/README.md

 ### RouteFlow Attributes/Filters ###

 * RouteFlow - Main Attribute/Filter to control flow of controller actions.
-* RouteFlowBefore - This filter tells RouteFlow to render an interstitial and as; the user a question.
+* RouteFlowBefore - This filter tells RouteFlow to render an interstitial and ask the user a question.
 * RouteFlowSync - Used to manually syncronize step numbers after a step has been skipped.

 ### RouteFlow Parameters ###